 Brush twice a day and floss every night

 In the morning you should brush your teeth to get rid of the bacteria biofilms that form on your teeth overnight.
 If left on your teeth they become calculus and lead to both gum disease and tooth decay.
 At night you should floss before you brush to remove food particles and plaque that may have been left between your teeth during the day.
 Be sure to floss before you brush so the toothpaste has a chance to come in contact with your teeth and gums unimpeded.
 If flossing is not for you, consider adding a rinse with mouthwash into your oral hygiene regimen.
 While not as effective as flossing, it can remove plaque and food particle in areas your toothbrush is unable to reach.

-Practicing preventive care is the most important step in keeping bacteria in check and dental disease at bay.
-We do our part when you come in for your regular check-ups with meticulous cleanings, a thorough examination, and preventive treatments like sealants and fluoride.
-Most importantly, we’ll review proper at-home care and nutrition with you so you can do your part.
+Practicing preventative care is the most important step in keeping bacteria in check and dental disease at bay.
+Your dentist and dental hygienist will do their part when you come in for your regular check-ups with meticulous cleanings, a thorough examination, and preventative treatments like sealants and fluoride.
+Most importantly, they will review proper at-home care and nutrition with you so you can do your part.
 A few moments of prevention can mean an entire lifetime of good oral health.